 - View Gauge Ranking Clicking a gauge or right-clicking a gauge and selecting this topic from the menu displays the Gauge Ranking panel.
 The table in this panel contains a list of library categories/protocols/ports that comprise the gauge, along with the list of current users driving the gauge's score.
 (See View End User Gauge Activity in Chapter 2 of the Configuration Section.) - Edit Gauge Clicking the left icon at the bottom of a gauge-or right-clicking a gauge and then selecting this menu topic-displays the panel that lets you edit the gauge's components.
-This is a shortcut to use instead of going to the

-Add/Edit Gauges panel, selecting the gauge, and then clicking Edit Gauge.
+This is a shortcut to use instead of going to the Add/Edit Gauges panel, selecting the gauge, and then clicking Edit Gauge.
 (See Modify a Gauge in Chapter 2 of the Configuration Section.)

-Hide Gauge - Clicking the right icon at the bottom of a gauge-or rightclicking a gauge and then selecting this menu topic-lets you remove the gauge from the dashboard.
-This is a shortcut to use instead of going to the analyze the gauge's activity.
-(See View Trend Charts in Chapter 4 of the Configuration Section.)

-Gauge View tab, selecting the gauge from the list, and then clicking the Hide Gauge icon.
-(See Hide, Disable, Delete, Rearrange Gauges in Chapter 2 of the Configuration Section.)

-• Trend Charts - Clicking the middle icon at the bottom of a gauge-or rightclicking a gauge and then selecting this menu topic-displays a Trend Chart for this particular gauge that lets you
+- Hide Gauge Clicking the right icon Adult Content at the bottom of a gauge-or rightclicking a gauge and then selecting this menu topic-lets you remove the gauge from the dashboard.
+This is a shortcut to use instead of going to Dashboard Settings, selecting the gauge from the list. and then clicking the Hide Gauge icon.
+(See Hide, Disable, Delete, Rearrange Gauges in Chapter 2 of the Configuration Section.) - Trend Charts Clicking the middle icon at the bottom of a gauge-or rightclicking a gauge and then selecting this menu topic-displays a Trend Chart for this particular gauge that lets you